Serge Souchon-Koguia: International career

-In 2011, Souchon-Koguia was called up to the Central African Republic national football team for a friendly against Malta on 11 August 2011.
+In 2011, Souchon-Koguia was called up to the Central African Republic national team for a friendly against Malta on 11 August 2011.
 He played the full 90 minutes, in which Malta ran out 2–1 winners.

 Souchon-Koguia was called up for a second time, by CAR manager Jules Accorsi, this time for a crucial 2012 African Cup of Nations qualification match against Morocco.
 The Central African Republic, who at the time were tied with Morocco on first, needed to win the game in order to progress through to the 2012 African Cup of Nations, however a 0–0 draw would see them finish 2nd in the group, after losing to Algeria in the next match, in which he was not called up for.